olaf7/poc-soma/ReadMe.md

 ## Results

 We now can run both **soma.sh** and **soma-ha.sh** to see if the values match, And they do not.
 But it will take a series of runs and physical adjustments (moving of shades) to actually come to reliable conclusions.

+## Further testing
+When on site I can test and see the physical position and compare it to values retrieved using both the HA REST API and the Soma REST API.
+In theory they should all match.
+In the meantime I created a flowchart using Mermaid.
+It can be found in a separate MarkDown file.
+Mermaid is sadly still not supported by Github.